SasStu/PSHVTag/docs/PublicFunctions/Command-Stop-VMService.md

 ## Common Usage

-To stop a service and all required services after it the following command can be used
+To stop a service and all required services after the following command can be used

     Stop-VMService -ServiceName Domain -EnvironmentName LAB01 -VMTopology (Get-VMTopology) -Recurse